ButcherAdam/Cardiovascular-Disease-Analysis/README.md

 Q: What's the relationship between cardiovascular disease and blood pressure?

-A: More people who have cardiovascular disease tend to have higher blood pressures than those without.
+A: More people who have cardiovascular disease tend to have higher blood pressure than those without.

 Q: What's the relationship between age and blood pressure?

+A: There is too much of a relationship between age and blood pressure as the correlation is 0.2 which is a weak positive correlation.